DataVisHub/gojs-course/lessons/lesson-06-diagram-events.md

 const selection = diagram.selection.first();
 ```

-We also need to check if the user selected a node, and not, for example, a link.
+We also need to check if the user has selected a node, and not, for example, a link.
-At the end we check if the node is not a group since `go.Group` inherits from `go.Node`.
+At the end, we check if the node is not a group since `go.Group` inherits from `go.Node`.
 When everything is okay, we display the person's name:

 ```typescript